Roger Scruton: Philosophy of sex

 The philosopher of religion Christopher Hamilton described Scruton's Sexual Desire (1986) as "the most interesting and insightful philosophical account of sexual desire" produced within analytic philosophy.
 The book influenced subsequent discussions of sexual ethics.
-Martha Nussbaum (who had reviewed the work in 1986) credited Scruton in 1995 with having provided "the most interesting philosophical attempt as yet to work through the moral issues involved in our treatment of persons as sex partners".
+Martha Nussbaum, who reviewed the work in 1986, credited Scruton in 1995 with having provided "the most interesting philosophical attempt as yet to work through the moral issues involved in our treatment of persons as sex partners".

 According to Jonathan Dollimore, Scruton based a conservative sexual ethic on the Hegelian proposition that "the final end of every rational being is the building of the self", which involves recognizing the other as an end in itself.
-Scruton argues that the major feature of perversion is "sexual release that avoids or abolishes the other", which he sees as narcissistic and solipsistic.
+Scruton argues the major feature of perversion is "sexual release that avoids or abolishes the other", which he sees as narcissistic and solipsistic.
 Nussbaum countered that Scruton did not apply his principle of otherness equally – for example, to sexual relationships between adults and children or between Protestants and Catholics.

 In an essay, "Sexual morality and the liberal consensus" (1990), Scruton wrote that homosexuality leads to the "de-sanctifying of the human body" because the body of the homosexual's lover belongs to the same category as his own.
-He further argued that gay people have no children and consequently no interest in creating a socially stable future.
+He further argued gay people have no children and consequently no interest in creating a socially stable future.
 He therefore considered it justified to "instil in our children feelings of revulsion" towards homosexuality, and in 2007 he challenged the idea that gay people should have the right to adopt.
-Scruton told The Guardian in 2010 that he would no longer defend the view that revulsion against homosexuality can be justified.
+In 2010, Scruton told The Guardian he would no longer defend the view that revulsion against homosexuality could be justified.